igor-olikh/fladar/docs/PROJECT_EXPLANATION.md

 1. **Searches flights for Person 1** (e.g., TLV → Destination)
    - Gets all available flights on the specified dates
+   - Flight type determines what to search:
+     - **"both"** (round-trip): Searches outbound and return flights
+     - **"outbound"** (one-way): Searches only flights going to destination
+     - **"return"** (one-way): Searches only flights leaving from destination
+   - Optionally searches from nearby airports (if `nearby_airports_radius_km` is set)
+   - For round-trip flights, optionally allows return flights from nearby airports of destination (if `return_airport_radius_km` is set)
+   - Pre-validates routes using cheaper APIs if enabled (saves API calls)
-   - Filters by: max stops, departure time constraints, price
+   - Filters by: max stops, departure time constraints, price, duration

 2. **Searches flights for Person 2** (e.g., ALC → Destination)
-   - Same filtering criteria
+   - Same filtering criteria and flight type

 3. **Finds matching pairs**:
-   - Outbound flights that arrive within the tolerance window (e.g., ±3 hours)
+   - For round-trip ("both") or outbound ("outbound"): Flights that arrive within the tolerance window (e.g., ±3 hours)
+   - For return ("return"): Flights that depart within the tolerance window (e.g., ±3 hours)
-   - Return flights that meet the same criteria
+   - Return flights that meet the same criteria (for round-trip)
    - Both flights must be on the same day

 ### Step 3: Filtering and Matching